idefix-code/idefix/doc/source/programmingguide.rst

   IdefixArray3D<real>::HostMirror Ex2;    // x2 electric field
   IdefixArray3D<real>::HostMirror Ex3;    // x3 electric field

-Note that these IdefixArrays are all defined as ``HostMirror``, implying that they are accessible from the host only.
-When constructed, all of the arrays of the ``DataBlockHost`` are filled with the data of its parent ``DataBlock``.
-If modifications are later performed on the arrays of the parent ``DataBlock``, one can call ``DataBlockHost::SyncFromDevice()`` to refresh the host arrays, and inversely one can call ``DataBlockHost::SyncToDevice()`` to send data from ``DataBlockHost`` to the parent ``DataBlock``.
+need to be synchronized.
+These IdefixArrays are all defined as ``HostMirror``, implying that they are accessible from the host only.
+If modifications are performed on the arrays of the parent ``DataBlock``, one can call ``DataBlockHost::SyncFromDevice()`` to refresh the host arrays, and inversely one can call ``DataBlockHost::SyncToDevice()`` to send data from ``DataBlockHost`` to the parent ``DataBlock``.